timbold/loom/README.md

 ones.
 See the provided [loom.ini](loom.ini) for supported keys and default values.
 The `log-level` key (or `--log-level` flag) controls logging verbosity from `0` (errors only) to `4` (very verbose debug) and defaults to `2`.

+Terminus route label placement can also be configured globally with the `terminus-label-anchor` key:

+* `station-label` (default) – anchor the route label stack to the positioned station name label, preserving legacy behavior.
+* `stop-footprint` – derive the anchor from the combined polygon footprint of the station so the labels clear the rendered outline.
+* `node` – fall back to the raw node position for cases without station label or footprint geometry.

 Tool capabilities
 -----------------